No Products in the Cart

 Not surprisingly after so many years in static slumber, all of these unplayed gems – rock, punk, collector-worthy classical and 1980s to early 2000s post-punk alternative music – were DOA utterly unplayable.
 I’m talking organism-rich eco-systems and evolving species inhabiting grooves.
 Darwin’s case studies.
 Densely-spread mould forests immovably adhered, firmly in situ, to rip apart the hardest diamond stylus.
 Jet-powered ultrasonic machines need not apply… Stuck muck, crud crust.

-Enter The Vinyl Record Cleaning Company’s (VRC) ESP system.
+Enter The Vinyl Record Cleaning Company’s (VRC) System.
 Not the power-of-the-mind-to move-objects or read thoughts but a possible solution to my filthy mind… oh, sorry, grubby LPs.
-ESP stands for Easy Spread & Peel and, as I found, is an undeniably effective way of making unplayable vinyl playable again.
+As I found, VRC is an undeniably effective way of making unplayable vinyl playable again.
 And as part of a regimented maintenance program, there’s a possible added bonus in terms of an upscale in sonic performance (more on that later).